 What are grade crossings and grade separations?

 - A railroad grade crossing is an intersection where a rail line and a roadway (or pathway) cross one another at the same level.
-To avoid collisions, control devices are required at grade crossings just like intersecting roads need stop signs or traffic signals.
-Control devices include warning signs, crossbucks (the familiar x-shaped signs), pavement markings, and, in some locations, gates and flashing lights.
+Control devices -- such as warning signs, pavement markings and in some location crossing arms and lights -- are required at grade crossings just like intersecting roads need stop signs or traffic signals.

-- A grade separation is created when a bridge or tunnel is built to allow the roadway to pass over or under the rail line, completely separating automobiles and other traffic from train traffic.
+- A grade separation is created when a bridge or tunnel is built to allow the roadway to pass over or under the rail line, separating train traffic from all other travel.

 - In Washington: BNSF Railway Company at 800-832-5452.